ablygo/ablygo.github.io/syntax-ideas.md

 I could use `some (a,) : ∃a. '(a,)`?
 I dunno.
 I don't like it (also I don't actually plan on requiring unicode).
 Or I could do
 `(a,) : ∃a. '(a,)`, though I worry that having every tuple.

 Though I'm not sure if the fact that the sugar looks like a pair, but the desugared form is actually a 4-tuple, is confusing.
+Another option is to separate existentials from dependent tuples, and thus remove the multiplicity issue.
+Thus the `Exists'` example would have `_Exists' : Prism (Exists c) (exists a. c a => (a,))`.
+This would allow `exists` to be used without the issues with 1-tuples, but with an extra indirection when there are constraints and the thing that exists is contained in a tuple (as I feel all prisms should be, so that I can talk about a prism's arity (rather than its arity always being 1).

 One thing I dislike about the unsugared syntax is parsing the infix operators. `(a : Int, b : F a, G a b)` isn't too hard to understand, given that the rules for pairs are pretty well established, but I find it hard to parse at a glance.
 I would really